- Full Description

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 207:

 On the figure 11-6 Observable interface should have instances of Observer as parameters for the attach() and update()